Harrow, London: Etymology

-Harrow's name comes from Old English hearg = '(heathen) temple', which was probably on the hill of Harrow, where St. Mary's Church now stands.
+Harrow's name comes from Old English hearg, '(heathen) temple', which was probably on the hill of Harrow, where St. Mary's Church now stands.
 The name has been studied in detail by Keith Briggs.

 The original Greenhill hamlet derived its name from either an unidentified local green hill, or was imported from a manorial surname.
 It was not recorded in the Domesday Book but was mentioned as early as 1334 as Grenehulle.
 In addition, one or more families bearing the Greenhulle or Greenhill surname lived there from at least 1247, and are likely to have taken their name from this location.
 The name Greenhill survives and the local council has continued the name by using it for Greenhill Way, a road which by-passes the mainly-pedestrianised and modernised shopping area based around College Road and St Anns Road.
 The name is also still used for the local electoral ward.

 It is possible that Greenhill went by an even older name, Norbury, c.1300, but the hamlet of Norbury has not been identified with certainty.
 The name may have been correspondent to Sudbury, being north of what was then Harrow Hill.

 History

-Harrow, formerly known as Greenhill, was a small hamlet of farms at the foot of Harrow Hill.
+The modern town centre of Harrow was formerly known as Greenhill, and was a small hamlet of farms at the foot of Harrow Hill.
 For almost a millennium, the centre of Harrow was atop the hill, but this began to change during the 19th century.
 Circa 1852, the village had 8 houses, 17 cottages, and one inn, with 141 people.
 This area was part of the hundred of Gore, in the historic county of Middlesex.
+In 1850 a local board district was established for the central part of the ancient parish of Harrow on the Hill, including the old village and the adjoining hamlets of Greenhill, Roxeth, and Sudbury.

 Urban development

 By 1865, a series of roads had been built in Greenhill, including College, Roxborough, Kymberley, Headstone, Clarendon, Byron and St Anns - but few houses.
-A parish church, St John's Church, was built in 1866 on a farm and Greenhill became a separate parish in 1896.
+A parish church, St John's Church, was built in 1866 on a farm and Greenhill subsequently became a separate ecclesiastical parish in 1896.
 The church building has been Grade II listed since 1994.
 The Metropolitan Railway connection dates from 1880 with the building of Harrow-on-the-Hill station, which led to a housebuilding boom and a population of 4,892 by 1902.
 Developments westward along the railway in the Headstone and Pinner as well as Roxborough and Wealdstone engulfed Greenhill with new developments, and soon enough there was nothing left of the original village.